Whether you’re looking to maximise fuel efficiency or just want a quieter and smoother drive, there are many benefits to leasing a hybrid car.

 The latest model was also named 2019 ‘Car of The Year’, a gold winner at the Auto Express Driver Power Award proving that Toyota still have the edge in this increasingly competitive market.

 Combining a 1.8-litre petrol engine with an electric motor, the Toyota Prius is arguably the best self-charging hybrid car on the market, meaning you don’t need to plug it in to take advantage of its electric power.
 When its electric motor’s battery is sufficiently charged, the Prius can drive up to 36mph on electric power alone.

 Now in its fourth generation, the Prius promises enough interior space for most families.
 It is also packed to the brim with driver convenience and safety features – from a reversing camera, lane departure alert with steering control and road sign assist to a blind spot monitor, rear cross-traffic alert and Toyota Safety Sense.

 What more could you possibly want?

 Next up is another award winner – the Hyundai Ioniq.
 Recently named 2019 What Car?
 Car of the Year, the Hyundai IONIQ Hybrid delivers everything you expect from a conventional car, but with all the environmental and economic benefits that come with electrified driving.

-Inside, the IONIQ is as roomy as a traditional family hatchback and a boot considerably bigger than that of a Prius.
+Inside, the IONIQ is as roomy as a traditional family hatchback and has a bigger boot than a Prius.
 All models also have a 7.0in digital instrument cluster for all the information you need at your fingertips.

-Sitting below the Sportage in Kia’s crossover line-up is the all-new Niro – the first Kia hybrid to be available in the UK.
+Sitting below the Sportage in Kia’s crossover line-up is the all-new Kia Niro – the first Kia hybrid available in the UK.
 This self-charging, small SUV hybrid vehicle incorporates a petrol engine and electric battery for improved fuel efficiency without compromising on style or substance.